 - Adobe reader - reads and interacts with PDFs.
 You can alter settings so you activate both highlighting features as well as the built-in text-to-speech capabilities.
 This guide from PCC highlights Adobe Reader's accessibility features.

 - Natural Reader - reads from PDFs, Microsoft programs, emails, webpages etc. Natural Reader also has an optimal character recognition (OCR) program which, when used with a scanner, can convert printed characters into digital text.

-- Evernote allows you to access notes and documents anywhere.
-Search and organize your electronic documents or upload handwritten notes.
+- Evernote allows you to access your notes and documents anywhere.
+You can search and organize your electronic documents or upload handwritten notes.
 A helpful tutorial can be found here.